decentrists/Ponder/README.md

 ##### Contact Us

-Please feel free to send us any questions or comments about the project or blockchain in general to hello@decentapps.eu.come to the Ponder Prototype...
+Please feel free to send us any questions or comments about the project or blockchain in general to hello@decentapps.eu.

 ![DESKTOP HOMEPAGE](https://decentapps.eu/img/ponder/ponder-desktop.png)